 Complaint Form for Filing a Protected Disclosure of Improper Activities

-This form may be used by AFT employees, members, or applicants for positions at the AFT to make a protected disclosure.
-The complaint must be filed with the AFT President (or, if the AFT President is the subject of the complaint, with the AFT Grievance Chair).
+This form may be used by Guild employees, members, or applicants for positions at the Guild to make a protected disclosure.
+The complaint must be filed with the Guild President (or, if the Guild President is the subject of the complaint, with the Guild Grievance Chair).

 PLEASE PROVIDE ALL REQUESTED INFORMATION.
 INCOMPELTE FORMS WILL NOT BE REVIEWED.